 \section{Preliminaries}

 Let $\N$ denote the set of positive integers.
 For any $n \in \N$, define $[n] \coloneqq \{1, 2, \ldots, n\}$.
 Let $\mathcal{D}$ be the set of all probability distributions supported on $[0, \infty)$.
-We adopt the standard abbreviations \emph{cdf}, \emph{pdf}, and \emph{pmf} for cumulative distribution function, probability density function, and probability mass function.
-We often use the same symbol for a distribution and its cdf (e.g., $F$), when clear from context.
+We adopt the standard abbreviations \emph{cdf}, \emph{pdf}, and \emph{pmf} for the cumulative distribution function, probability density function, and probability mass function.
+We use the same symbol for a distribution and its cdf (e.g., $F$).
 Unless stated otherwise, expectations and probabilities are taken over the randomness of the values and any internal randomness of the algorithm.